THE CONCEPT OF PRUDENCE IN THEORY AND PRACTICE

 Abstract

-This paper studies the concept of prudence in view of the recent changes related to this accounting concept in The Conceptual Framework for Financial Reporting (CF) prepared by International Accounting Standards Board (IASB).
-Accounting standards should be based on clear concepts that enable the understanding why individual standards are stipulated the way they are and allow establishment of new recognition and measurement practices not yet covered by standards.
-This paper contributes to the cognition of how important it is to clarify the concepts underlying the preparation of mandatory financial statements.
-The conclusions of the paper could be useful for regulators.
-The revised CF emphasizes ‘cautious prudence’ supposedly supporting neutrality and neglects conservatism or ‘asymmetric prudence’.
-Firstly, this paper examines the stance of researchers towards the concept of prudence and reviews the results of some influential theoretical and empirical papers related to accounting conservatism, which is a term used in academic literature instead of the term prudence.
-Secondly, the effects of more or less conservative treatment on financial reports and usefulness of such information are analyzed based on hypothetical examples.
-Finally, the examples of how real companies treat development costs are used for the conclusions.
-The results of analyzed papers show that the most useful information is often information produced by conservative accounting system.
-Hypothetical examples illustrate how conservatism influences financial reports and real examples confirm the use of conservatism in practice.
-Therefore, CF as a foundation for development of individual standards should accept conservatism or ‘asymmetric prudence’ as important as neutrality.
+This paper studies the concept of prudence in light of recent changes related to this accounting concept in The Conceptual Framework for Financial Reporting (CF) prepared by the International Accounting Standards Board (IASB).
+Accounting standards should be based on clear concepts that enable an understanding of why individual standards are stipulated in a particular way and allow the establishment of new recognition and measurement practices not yet covered by existing standards.
+This paper contributes to understanding the importance of clarifying the concepts underlying the preparation of mandatory financial statements, and its conclusions may be useful for regulators.
+The revised CF emphasizes “cautious prudence,” which supposedly supports neutrality, and neglects conservatism, or “asymmetric prudence.”
+First, this paper examines researchers’ perspectives on the concept of prudence and reviews the results of influential theoretical and empirical studies related to accounting conservatism, a term often used in academic literature instead of prudence.
+Second, the effects of more or less conservative treatments on financial reports and the usefulness of such information are analyzed based on hypothetical examples.
+Finally, examples of how real companies treat development costs are used to support the conclusions.
+The results of the analyzed studies show that the most useful information is often produced by a conservative accounting system.
+Hypothetical examples illustrate how conservatism influences financial reporting, and real-world examples confirm its application in practice.
+Therefore, the CF, as a foundation for the development of individual standards, should recognize conservatism, or “asymmetric prudence,” as being as important as neutrality.

 Data: